-Fort Owen, Montana is situated on the site of the first permanent white settlement in Montana.
+Fort Owen, Montana is situated on the site of the first permanent white settlement in the state.

 In 1850, Major John Owen, an Indian trader, purchased St. Mary’s Mission and established a regional trading post and rest stop for fur trappers, traders, missionaries, and explorers.
 He later acted as an Indian agent.
 The fort, built of adobe and logs, also supported an extensive farming operation, sawmill, and gristmill.
 In 1860, Owen significantly upgraded the fort by replacing its wood stockade with adobe brick walls.